OmerKedar318/PokerProtocol/README.md

 JoinTableRequest.cs: Used by a player to request a seat at a specific table.

-BetRequest.cs / RaiseRequest.cs / FoldRequest.cs: Standard poker actions sent to the server for validation.
+CheckRequest.cs / RaiseRequest.cs / FoldRequest.cs: Standard poker actions sent to the server for validation.

 Server Events: